franzholz/imagecycle/README.md

 ## Third Party Extennsions
 The extension t3jquery seems not to exist any more and TYPO3 10 will provide jQuery for extensions.
 Any support for t3jquery shall therefore be dropped in a later version.

-Now you can use the extension lib_jquery.
+You can use the extension lib_jquery instead.
 In this case its jquery-x.min.js library will be used automatically.

+The extension patch10011 is needed for a Typoscript condition to check if extension news has been installed.

 ## Inspiring People to Share

-An extension upgrade for the TYPO3 CMS 9.5 and 10 should come one day.
+An extension upgrade for the TYPO3 10, 11 and 12 is in preparation on the develop branch.